 By dropping in a link to a Choice Page you can stay in compliance and, as our testing has shown, significantly improve conversion rates and earnings per click.

-Amazon perfectly explains in a Resource Center article that the single sentence Amazon affiliate disclosure (“As an Amazon Associate I earn from qualifying purchases.”) can be placed in the “info” or “about” section of their social media profile.
+Amazon perfectly explains in a Resource Center article that the single sentence Amazon affiliate disclosure example (“As an Amazon Associate I earn from qualifying purchases.”) can be placed in the “info” or “about” section of their social media profile.

 …For social media user-generated content, it must be associated with your account.
 This can be on an “about” or “info” section.
 For individual social media postings this full statement is not required.